-- D powerful FPGA (Field Programmable Gate Arrays) with large on-board memory, - □ Ethernet & PCI Express I/O, - □ handling (distribution and collection) of all AM chip serial links, - □ configuration and control of the AM pattern bank, - □ provision of extra functionality to complete the AM functions in real time.
+- Dependent powerful FPGA (Field Programmable Gate Arrays) with large on-board memory, - □ communication via Ethernet & PCI Express with the external world, - □ handling (distribution and collection) of all AM chip serial links, - □ configuration and control of the AM pattern bank, - □ provision of extra functionality to complete the AM functions in real time.

-While the AM chip needs challenging developments, one of the advantages of the FPGA imaging task is that boards already available on the market are powerful enough to cover the above listed specifications.
-New generation commercial FPGAs are already available (e.g. Xilinx Ultrascale FPGAs) and will allow us to develop the high performance embedded system required in parallel with the development of the new generation AMchip.
+While the AM chip needs challenging developments, one of the advantages of the FPGA imaging task is that boards already available on the market are powerful enough to cover the above listed requests.
+Availability and incorporation of commercial boards will allow early to acquire experience (software development, communication with the external word, large file management...) in advance with respect the availability of the final AM chip to be developed.